codeflow/jsf-facelets/README.md

 * [jsf-facelets](https://github.com/codeflow/jsf-facelets/tree/jsf-facelets)

-	This branch presents the creation of JSF 1x project and configuring Facelets as the default view technology.
+	This branch presents the creation of JSF 1x project and configuring `Facelets` as the default view technology.

 * [jsf-facelets-maven](https://github.com/codeflow/jsf-facelets/tree/jsf-facelets-maven)

-	This branch presents the creation of a JSF 2x project with Facelets using Maven.
+	This branch presents the creation of a JSF 2x project with `Facelets` using `Maven`.

 * [jsf-facelets-2x](https://github.com/codeflow/jsf-facelets/tree/jsf-facelets-maven)

-	This branch presents the creation of a JSF 2x project with Facelets.
+	This branch presents the creation of a JSF 2x project with `Facelets`.

 The [master](https://github.com/codeflow/jsf-facelets/tree/master) and [developer](https://github.com/codeflow/jsf-facelets/tree/develop) branchs are synchronized with the [jsf-facelets-maven](https://github.com/codeflow/jsf-facelets/tree/jsf-facelets-maven) branch